 Causes

-Just like every error that happens in a computer, several causes make the BIOS display the booting error on the screen.
+Just like every error that happens in a computer, there are several causes that make the BIOS display the booting error on the screen.
 Here are some of those causes.

 How To Fix ‘no boot device found error’